junxit/us-congress-bills-114/metadata.md

 - 2015-04-14 — Introduced in House
 - 2015-04-14 — Introduced in House
 - 2015-04-14 — Referred to the House Committee on Energy and Commerce.
+- 2015-04-15 — Committee Consideration and Mark-up Session Held.
+- 2015-04-15 — Ordered to be Reported (Amended) by the Yeas and Nays: 29 - 20.
+- 2015-04-17 — Referred to the Subcommittee on Commerce, Manufacturing, and Trade.
+- 2017-01-03 — Placed on the Union Calendar, Calendar No. 719.
+- 2017-01-03 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+114-908.
+- 2017-01-03 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+114-908.